schackartk/R_for_research/01-scripting/README.md

 ## Bonus

 It is important to know how to use git from the command line, because it is consistent across any language or project, whether you are using R, Python, or Rust.
 However, I wanted to note that most IDEs (such as RStudio) have git integration.
-In Rstudio, you can click the git button next to the `Go to file/function` bar and select commit.
+In RStudio, you can click the git button next to the `Go to file/function` bar and select commit.
 This can be useful for seeing how files have changed, commiting and pushing changes.